 Camping Gaz Turbo 270 Conversion for Threaded Fuel Canisters

 All the parts that make up the Turbo 270.

-There are some differences between the Bleuet 270 and the Turbo 270 stoves.
-The most noticeable is the burner on the Turbo 270 is bigger.
-Also, the housing part that the on/off knob is attached to is different.
+There are a few key differences between the Bleuet 270 and the Turbo 270.
+The most obvious one is that the burner on the Turbo 270 is larger.
+Additionally, the housing where the on/off knob is attached is different, giving the stove a slightly distinct look.

+Camping Gaz Turbo 270 Conversion for Threaded Fuel Canisters